 Are You Paying Attention to the Livestock in Your Manure Pit?
 Why Biologically Treating Manure Matters.

-Mention the word “livestock,” and images of hogs, beef or dairy cattle probably come to mind.
+Mention the word “livestock,” and images of hogs, beef, or dairy cattle probably come to mind.
 But if you have a manure pit on your farm, you’ve got valuable resources in there, too.
 They’re just so tiny you can’t see them.

 Along the way, some of this energy is excreted in the animals’ manure.
 This excreted energy becomes a food source for microorganisms that live in the manure.
-Once the microorganisms deplete the available energy, the manure can no longer support microbial activity.
+Once they deplete the available energy, the manure can no longer support microbial activity.
 At this point, the manure will not decompose further and is considered biologically stable.

 A rampant fly problem can: